digital-archives/HISTGA1011/slides/week_08_slide_deck.md

 - Repository
   - Resource Record (i.e. "Arthur Russell papers")
     - Component Records: Describe logical or physical parts of a resource that make up an aggregation of archival materials
-    - Instances: Embodiments of the same content in different media (example, a hand-written letter: ink on paper, microfilm image, digital object)
+    - Instances: Embodiments of the same content in different media (example, a hand-written letter: ink on paper, microfilm image, digital object); can also refer to a top container (circulating unit)
     - Digital Objects

 ---